owlzyseyes/Brawl-Stars-African-Landscape/README.md

 # Brawl Stars Player Performance Analysis

 This project is focused on analyzing data from the popular mobile game Brawl Stars.
-We aim to gain insights into various aspects of the game, such as player statistics, trophy distribution, and regional trends.
+We aim to gain insights into various aspects of the game, such as player statistics, trophy distribution, and regional trends across Africa.

 ## Table of Contents